nexayq/webcam_cursor/README.md

 Mouse cursor is following ArUco symbol 43(4x4) or specific color from your webcam.

+Mainly intended for people with disabilities to use the computer

+Made with love for my neighbour Biljana

 # Screenshots
 <p align="center">
     ArUco symbol 43 tracking